Description: Cool a superconductor with liquid nitrogen and a small magnet floats on it due to magnet repulsion.

 - If a video camera is requested, connect it to the AV equipment.

-- Place the magnet above the superconductor.
+- Using tweezers, delicately place the magnet above the superconductor.

 Concept: The Meissner effect is the expulsion of a magnetic field from a superconductor during its transition to the superconducting state.
 When a superconductor is cooled below superconducting temperature, it prevents any magnetic flux from going through its surface.
 Since magnetic flux is conserved, the exterior magnetic flux increases to balance the canceling effect within the conductor.
 The increase in magnetic flux outside of the conductor is what makes the magnet float in this demonstration.